-The scale, pace and potential repercussions of the change stirred up by digital disruption are growing, leading many to suggest that their whole sector and entire organisation will change radically in just half a decade
+The scale, pace and potential repercussions of the change stirred up by digital disruption are growing, leading many to suggest that their whole sector and entire organization will change radically in just half a decade

 .
 In the path of such turmoil, it would be easy to predict wavering confidence or a lack of direction.
 In reality, we see quite the opposite.

 At the same time, however, this certainty amongst C-Level respondents is tempered by the admission that their hopes could be boosted further.
-Asked which factors might make them feel more confident in their organisation’s ability to thrive in a digitally disrupted world:
+Asked which factors might make them feel more confident in their organization’s ability to thrive in a digitally disrupted world:

 - 49% see great benefit in finding the right technology partner

 - 38% wish that they could improve the level of digital skills within their business

 - 35% would like a better understand their customers’ needs

 - 34% see a need to gain a deeper understanding of digital technology

 Around one third (31%) say that they would gain confidence not just from finding a technology partner, but from actually being able to co-create innovation with one.

 Co-creation isn’t only a confidence booster; for more than a third of respondents (38%) it is something that they consider to be an essential capability for any organization that wishes to thrive in a digitally disrupted marketplace.